bregman-arie/devops-resources/resources/containers.md

 * Secured communication between daemon and clients using TLS

+### Best Practices

+#### Dockerfile Best Practcies

+* Include only the packages you are going to use.
+Nothing else.
+* Specify a tag in FROM instruction.
+Not using a tag means you'll always pull the latest, which changes over time and might result in unexpected result.
+* Do not use environment variables to share secrets
+* Use images from official repositories
+* Keep images small! - you want them only to include what is required for the application to run successfully.
+Nothing else.
+* If are using the apt package manager, you might use 'no-install-recommends' with `apt-get install` to install only main dependencies (instead of suggested, recommended packages)

+#### Security Best Practcies

+  * Install only the necessary packages in the container
+  * Don't run containers as root when possible
+  * Don't mount the Docker daemon unix socket into any of the containers
+  * Set volumes and container's filesystem to read only
+  * DO NOT run containers with `--privilged` flag

 ### Cheatsheet

 * Stop and remove all containers: `podman container stop $(docker container ls -aq)`